 Purchase of Live Stream Video Equipment has occurred.
 Ballistic Protection equipment, and K-9 replacement has been accomplished.
 Work on the Mass Notification System improvements are underway, however Alertus, the company hired for the work, was significantly delayed by the pandemic.
-Alertus has significantly accelerated their work; Alertus and County staff have been conducting weekly virtual meetings in an effort to maintain the momentum.
-The project is nearing substantial completion.
+Alertus accelerated their work, and have been conducting weekly virtual meetings with County staff in an effort to maintain the momentum.
+The project is substantially complete, with a few remaining issues.